Emmy Noether: Death

 In April 1935, doctors discovered a tumor in Noether's pelvis.
 Worried about complications from surgery, they ordered two days of bed rest first.
 During the operation they discovered an ovarian cyst "the size of a large cantaloupe".
 Two smaller tumors in her uterus appeared to be benign and were not removed to avoid prolonging surgery.
-For three days she appeared to convalesce normally, but on the fourth she suffered circulatory collapse, from which, however, she quickly recovered quickly.
-On 14 April, Noether fell unconscious, her temperature was found to have soared to 109 °F, and she died.

-"[I]t is not easy to say what had occurred in Dr. Noether", one of the physicians wrote.
+For three days she appeared to convalesce normally, and she recovered quickly from a circulatory collapse on the fourth.
+On 14 April, Noether fell unconscious, her temperature soared to 109 °F, and she died. "[I]t is not easy to say what had occurred in Dr. Noether", one of the physicians wrote.
 "It is possible that there was some form of unusual and virulent infection, which struck the base of the brain where the heat centers are supposed to be located."
 She was 53.

 Noether's ashes were placed under the cloistered walkway of Bryn Mawr's Old Library.

 A few days after Noether's death, her friends and associates at Bryn Mawr held a small memorial service at College President Park's house.
 Hermann Weyl and Richard Brauer both traveled from Princeton and delivered eulogies.
-In the months that followed, written tributes began to appear around the globe: Albert Einstein joined van der Waerden, Weyl, and Pavel Alexandrov in paying their respects.
+In the months that followed, written tributes began to appear: Albert Einstein joined van der Waerden, Weyl, and Pavel Alexandrov in paying their respects.
 Her body was cremated and the ashes interred under the walkway around the cloisters of the Old Library at Bryn Mawr.